GateNLP/food-sustainability/data-preparation/README.md

 ## Other things we should do

-1. remove amounts (if possible) from the ingredients list

-2. keep only the number in the serves column.
+1. keep only the number in the serves column.
 Also why is this a list?